phase2/docker-build/README.md

 ## Environment Variables

 Outrigger images use Environment Variables and [confd](https://github.com/kelseyhightower/confd) to templatize a number of Docker environment configurations.
 These templates are processed on startup with environment variables passed in via the docker run command-line or via your `docker-compose.yml` manifest file.
 Here are the "tunable" configurations offered by this image.

 * `NODE_VERSION`: [`4`|`6`|`8`] Defaults to 4.
 Selects the major version of Node
   to make available to all tools via nvm.
 The latest minor release as of the image build will be used.
 * `PHP_XDEBUG`: [`"true"`|`"false"`] Specify whether the PHP Xdebug extension should be enabled.
 Xdebug is configured to autostart on script execution and attempt to use a remote connection to 192.168.99.1 on port 9000.
+* `PHP_YAML`: [`"false"`|`"true"`] A string literal to enable PHP YAML extension.
+  Defaults to `"false"`.
 * `XDEBUG_CONFIG`: This can be used to override many of the Xdebug remote settings.
 You can find documentation of this variable at [https://xdebug.org/docs/remote](https://xdebug.org/docs/remote).
 By default this variable is not set as all needed configuration is set within the .ini file.
 An example setting to override the remote host and port would be `"remote_host=172.17.0.1 remote_port=9999"`.

 ### Default Tools Configuration